About

 One binary.
 Your favorite language.
 Native performance.

 The JVM runs the majority of enterprise software on earth—and ships with some of the slowest, most complex toolchains in modern development.
 Maven, Gradle, Bazel: verbose config, slow builds, impossible learning curves.
-Elide adds a new option.
+Elide brings speed, simplicity, and ease of use to your JVM toolchain.

 Same inputs.
 Faster everything.

-Drop-in replacements for standard JVM tools.
+Elide is a drop-in replacement for your standard JVM tools like Maven, Gradle, and Bazel.
 Your existing code, dependencies, and workflows—just faster.